VCurry20/PDARandomData/README.md

 > [CMDR](https://cmder.net/) - which will allow you to access the terminal on your computer - you can use this as an alternative command line.
 Through this you can push commands to run the code on your device.

-> [Git](https://git-scm.com/) - Which will allow you to connect with Guthub and Fork this respository
+> [Git](https://git-scm.com/) - Which will allow you to connect with Github and Fork this repository

-> [Github.com](https://github.com/) - this is where the repository is stored and from here you can acccess the repository.
-You can fork a copy of the respository to your Github account.
+> [Github.com](https://github.com/) - this is where the repository is stored and from here you can access the repository.
+You can fork a copy of the repository to your Github account.

 [3][4][5][6]